-You are not obliged to actually generate those exceptions, but you might stipulate this possibility in the terms of service.
+You are not obliged to actually generate those exceptions, but you might stipulate this possibility in the Terms of Service (ToS).
 For example, you might describe the 429 Too Many Requests error or captcha redirect but implement the functionality when it's actually needed.